 This inexpensive option is tender enough for slicing and juicy enough for classic American burgers.
 Plus, it takes on marinades like a champ!

-To cook flap steak in the Air Fryer, pound the steak with a meat tenderizer, then massage it with dry rub.
+1. Pound the steak with a meat tenderizer, then massage it with a dry rub.

 16. Rump Steak